 Disorders of consciousness

-Let’s look at the different levels and what they mean.
+Let’s look at the specific disorders of consciousness and what they mean.

 Let’s go back to the two things that make up our consciousness – wakefulness and awareness.

-In a vegetative state, ‘wakefulness’ is there – children will sleep and wake in cycles (though not necessarily at night and day).10 They may appear to be awake but children in this state won’t show any signs of awareness of what’s going on around them.
+In a vegetative state, a child has ‘wakefulness’ – children will sleep and wake in cycles (though not necessarily at night and day).10 They may appear to be awake but will not show any signs of awareness of what’s going on around them.

-In the UK, ‘permanent’ is used if the vegetative state we describe above has lasted more than six months after a non-traumatic injury and a year after a traumatic injury.
+In the UK, prolonged describes a disorder of consciousness that has lasted for more than a month.
+‘Permanent’ refers to a state that has lasted for more than six months after a non-traumatic injury, or a year after a traumatic injury.

 Minimally conscious state